vk-cs/docs-public/docs/en/computing/gpu/how-to-guides/vdi-with-gpu/vdi-with-gpu.md

     - **Selection field**: `UID`.

 1. Click the **Save** button.
-1. On the **Subsystem** tab, [select](/en/computing/cloud-desktops/service-management/config/setup-provider) one of the options at your discretion.
 1. (Optional) On the **SAML** tab, [set up](/en/computing/cloud-desktops/service-management/config/setup-saml) two-factor authentication.

 ## 2. Create pool of desktops